 Along Ginza 4-chome Namiki-dori St.

-Visit to Akane Gallery, established in 1965.
+1965: Visit to Akane Gallery

-Two-person exhibition Tomoko Yuki and Osamu Nakajima
+Tomoko Yuki and Osamu Nakajima Exhibition

-Date: February 24 (Mon)-March 2 (Sun), 2025
+Exhibition Period: February 24 (Mon) to March 2 (Sun), 2025

-I heard from Tomoko Yuki.
+I heard a story from Tomoko Yuki

-Yuki says that watercolors are rarely arranged at exhibitions.
+Yuki says that watercolor paintings are not arranged in exhibitions.
 This time, paintings depicting important figurines and collections were displayed.
-Yuki loves animal figurines and says, "I just buy a lot."
-There was also a picture about the music box of "Merry-go-round", but it seems that I liked it and bought it.
+Yuki loves animal figurines and says, "I'll buy a lot of things."
+There was also a picture based on the music box of "Merry Gorland", but it seems that I liked this and bought it.

 I heard from Osamu Nakajima.

-Fables of Paradise: Prayer-/ Tomoko Yuki
+Allegory of Paradise—Prayer—/ Tomoko Yuki

-This work is a picture drawn by Yuki about Russia's invasion of Ukraine.
-Sunflower flowers are representative of Ukraine.
+This work is a picture drawn by Yuki on the subject of Russia's invasion of Ukraine.
+Sunflower is a representative flower of Ukraine.
 People who are suffering and tanks are also depicted.
-It seems that the skeleton is the soul of the deceased.
-Earthly Branches is depicted in the picture, and each animal seems to have meaning.
-Mr. Yuki said, "Gather power and peace as soon as possible."
-It is a very large round picture (160 x 260 cm), but I heard that I concentrated on drawing in about two months with the goal of the exhibition.
+The skeleton is the soul of the dead man.
+Earthly Branches is drawn in the picture, and each animal seems to have a meaning.
+Mr. Yuki said, "Gather your strength and peace quickly."
+I heard that it was a very large round picture (160 x 260 cm), but I concentrated on drawing in about two months with the goal of the exhibition.

 We asked Mayuko Uchida about the history of Akane Gallery.